tessathornberry/Colorberry-Messages/README.md

 <!-- FUTURE WORK EXAMPLES -->
 ## Future Work

-This app is a starting point for creating your own message-coloring app.
-You might use svg files rather than divs, and you might use React Color for a swatch palette instead of a static palette.
-Firebase might also be added for secure and unique log-in capabilities.

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

-See the [open issues](https://github.com/github_username/repo_name/issues) for a full list of proposed features (and known issues).
+While this app is a great starting point for what I had envisioned, there are many improvements of=r additions I would live to create for Version 2.

+* Using Firebase and e-mail verification to establish user accounts for secure storage of messages
+* Creating more complex SVG files for users to color
+* Adding an animation to the opening of a message
+* Creating a more varied palette such as one through React Color for a wider range of options
+* Creating a cleaner e-mailing/messaging system and recipient code entry system
+* Deploying the app for public use

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTACT -->
 ## Contact